The Complete Guide to Calorie Counting in 2026

 • Craft beer: 200-350 calories

-• Fruit juice: 110-150 per cup
+• Fruit juice: 110-150 per cup (coconut water vs orange juice shows a lighter swap)

 3. Underestimating Portions